periph/gohci/README.md

     tls youremail@example.com
     proxy /github/repoA/chip chip:8080
     proxy /github/repoA/pine64 pine64:8080
-    proxy /github/repoA/rpi3 raspberry:8080
+    proxy /github/repoA/rpi3 raspberrypi:8080
 }
 ```

 ### Won't the auto-updater break my CI when you push broken code?

 Yes.
-I'll try to keep `sci` always good but it can fail from time to time.
-So
+I'll try to keep `sci` always in a working condition but it can fail from
-fork the `sci` repository and run from your copy.
+time to time.
+So feel free to fork the `sci` repository and run from your copy.
+It'll work just fine.

 ### `sci` doesn't have unit tests.
 Isn't that stupid?